-The financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
+In the government-wide statement of net assets and the statement of activities, both governmental and business-type activities are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.

-Grants and entitlements and interest associated with the current fiscal period are all considered susceptible to accrual and so have been recognized as revenues of the current fiscal period.
+Grants, entitlements, and interest associated with the current fiscal period are all considered susceptible to accrual and have been recognized as revenues of the current fiscal period.
 All other revenue items are considered measurable and available only when the Organization receives cash.